MicrosoftDocs/Viva/Viva/solutions/complex-organization-and-insights.md

 Microsoft Viva insights provide information and research-based behavioral insights into:

-- the tasks an organization has to execute to get work done.
+- The tasks an organization has to execute to get work done.
 For example:
     - how to enhance organizational agility
     - how to boost employee engagement
     - how to improve agility